VaishakSCEM543/smart-public-distribution-system/README.md

   before being stored in the Firebase Realtime Database.
 - Encryption is handled at the **application layer**, ensuring that data is not stored in plain text in the cloud.
-- All communication between the device, web portals, and backend occurs over **secure HTTPS (TLS)** connections.
+- All communication between devices, web portals, and backend services occurs over **secure HTTPS (TLS)** connections.
 - Authentication mechanisms (OTP / credentials) prevent unauthorized access.
 - **Role-based access control** ensures:
-  - Beneficiaries can access only their own data
+  - Beneficiaries access only their own data
   - Shop owners have limited operational privileges
   - Authorities have monitoring and audit-level access
 - Backend access is governed using **Firebase security rules**.